 Is teeth whitening permanent?

-No, professional teeth whitening at the dentist and over-the-counter teeth whitening kits cannot offer permanent results.
+No, professional teeth whitening at the dentist and over-the-counter teeth whitening kits can’t guarantee permanent results.
 Your teeth are always susceptible to new stains after teeth whitening procedures, so no teeth whitening procedure is permanent.
 Your initial treatment can last up to three years if you maintain your teeth by avoiding foods that stain and keeping an excellent oral health routine.

 Visit our Dentist in Greeley, CO

-Your experienced and trusted dentist in Greeley, CO is Dr. Joseph Thompson.
-Schedule a teeth whitening consultation today!
-We are your premier dentist office for all cosmetic dental services.
+Your experienced and trusted cosmetic dentist in Greeley, CO is Dr. Joseph Thompson.
+Schedule an appointment online or give us a call at 970-205-9614 today.
+We’re your trusted dental office for all cosmetic dental needs.